Eishi: Life and career

 Eishi was born Hosoda Tokitomi (細田 時富) in 1756 to a well-provided samurai family (Note: Eishi's family lived off the considerable stipend of 500 koku of rice per year.) that was part of the prestigious Fujiwara clan.
 His grandfather Hosoda Tokitoshi (細田 時敏) had held an influential position in the shogunate as Treasury Minister.
 In 1772 he came to head his family when his father Hosoda Tokiyuki (細田 時行) died.
 From 1781 he held a position in the palace of the shōgun, Tokugawa Ieharu.

 How Eishi took to art is unknown.
 He appears to have studied under Kanō Michinobu of the Kanō school of painting, from whom he likely was given the art name Eishi—though tradition holds he received the name from Shōgun Ieharu.
+Michinobu was himself so prolific a painter that he was considered the last member of a great house who had to work tirelessly, and his work was often judged the finest since that of Kanō Tan'yū; besides Michinobu, he also used the art names Eisen, Eisen'in and Hakugyokusai.
 About 1784 he left the official service of the Shōgun and began to train under Torii Bunryūsai, an ukiyo-e artist about whom almost nothing is known.
 Eishi's earliest known work dates to the following year.
 He remained unofficially in the Shōgun's service until 1789, and thereafter left his family in the hands of his adopted son Tokitoyo (時豊), thereby giving up his samurai rank; he reasoned that his ill health did not permit him to continue with such duties.